RupamDhar/Cinemate/README.md

 ## Dependency Management

 Maven is used as the Java project tool for dependency management.
 The project's dependencies are defined in the `pom.xml` file.

+### To keep in mind

+Remember to use your own Rapid-API Key in `CinemateRequest.class : request building`.